myQwil/pd-quilt/README.md

 1. numeric list
 	- The channel layout.
 Defaults to stereo if no args given.

-	- In the help file, you'll notice ffplay~ has the creation arguments `1 2 5 6`.
-The 5 and 6 represent rear-left and rear-right channels.

-	- A full list of available channels can be found here: <https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/channel_layout.h>
+	- Numbers specified represent the bits of an audio channel bit-mask.
+A full list of available channels can be found here: <https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/channel_layout.h>

 ### Inlets